Nationals vs. Diamondbacks Player Props Betting Odds

 |0

-- Lourdes Gurriel Jr. has 62 hits with 17 doubles, two triples, nine home runs, 14 walks and 35 RBI.
-He's also stolen one base.
+- Ketel Marte has 64 hits with 11 doubles, four triples, nine home runs, 19 walks and 25 RBI.
+He's also stolen six bases.

-- Gurriel enters this matchup looking to extend his four-game hit streak.
-In his last five games he is hitting .222 with three doubles, a walk and six RBI.
+- Marte has picked up a hit in three games in a row.
+In his last five games he is batting .238 with a double, a home run, three walks and two RBI.

 |Opponent